How to Effectively Donate to Environmental Nonprofits

 2

-Utilize reputable charity evaluators like Charity Navigator or GuideStar to assess financial health, transparency, and program effectiveness.
-Look for organizations with a proven track record.
+Utilize reputable charity evaluators to assess an organization's financial health, transparency, and program effectiveness.
+Look for clear mission statements and tangible impact reports to ensure your donation is well-spent.

 3